HexamindOrganisation/hexamind/docs/ApiReference/Database/db_adapters.md

 The database adapters are responsible for interfacing with vector databases.

-Currently, hxm_rag supports only two databases which are chromadb and Elasticsearch.
+Currently, hexamind supports only two databases which are chromadb and Elasticsearch.
 Please note that the Elasticsearch database is still under development.

 A factory class is  available to create the database adapter based on the database type.